 You do not always have to attach a copy of your 1099-MISC to your tax return.
 Instructions for IRS Form 1040 state that you only need to attach supplemental forms if federal taxes were withheld.
 Because no federal income taxes or Social Security and Medical contributions are typically withheld from earnings reported on the Form 1099-MISC, you likely won't need to attach it to your return – only statements that prove withholding should be attached.
 But, if for some reason your 1099-MISC does show any federal or state withholding, you'll have to submit it attached to your IRS Form 1040, U.S. Individual Income Tax Return.

-How To Attach the Statement to Your Tax Return
+Attach Statement to Tax Return

 If you do need to attach your 1099 to your tax return, make sure you do so correctly.
 Like with most things concerning the IRS, there are very specific rules and requirements regarding the way forms must be attached to your tax return.
-There is an Attachment Sequence No. located in the upper right corner of each schedule or form that lets you know in which order these forms must be attached.
+There is an Attachment Sequence No. located in the top right corner of each schedule or form that lets you know in which order these forms must be attached.
 Supporting documents need to be arranged in the same order as the forms and schedules they are supporting.

 - Comstock/Comstock/Getty Images